-As technologies related to Smart Cities and the Internet of Things (IoT) advance, the risk of cybersecurity incidents with serious impacts on society increases.
+As technologies related to Smart Cities and the Internet of Things (IoT) advance, the risk of cybersecurity incidents with serious societal impacts increases.
 Many cyberattacks are enabled through the unauthorized manipulation of smart devices during manufacturing, creating opportunities for third parties to exploit vulnerabilities.
 The intent of IPC-1792 is to eliminate opportunities for software and hardware manipulation throughout the end-to-end manufacturing process, ensuring that products are built as intended by the original designer.
 The application of IPC-1792 provides continued assurance against evolving cybersecurity threats in end products as technology advances.

 The use of this standard ensures minimal damage even against unknown attacks.